 For some parts of the aircraft, mostly curvy and rounded, you almost can not avoid these 'new' materials.
 So if you want to get your hands and the aircraft dirty, do read on.

-To create a structure from fiberglass or carbon fiber you will first need to construct a negative mold where the fiber cloths will be layed up, after which resin will be applied for cure.
+To create a structure from fiberglass or carbon fiber you will first need to construct a negative mold where the fiber cloths will be layed up, after which resin will be applied for curing.
 A woven cloth has enough play diagonally, enabling you to drape it around most forms.
 Should these forms become too complex you will need to use smaller pieces of cloth.

 Cutting fiberglass can be done on a right angle with the weave for normal lay-up, but be sure to cut it on an angle when you need to wrap around sharp corners.
-It helps to use a pair of scissors with teeth, they grab on to the cloth and cut very nicely.
+It helps to use a pair of scissors with teeth, they grab on to the cloth and cut them very nicely.

 Keep your fiberglass as fee as possible from contamination as the resin will not bond properly and the structure will not have the required strength.
 Delamination due to ingress of humidity may also occur later on if the cloth is not properly wetted with resin during construction.

 There are several resins types that can be used with composites.
 Generally, use the one that your aircraft kit manufacturer advises.
 Some examples are: vinyl-ester, polyester and epoxy resins.
 Epoxy being more expensive, will not react on most materials used in aircraft construction.
 But it might have a negative effect on your body, epoxies can be toxic.
+Be sure to use protective clothing at all times!

 Polyester resin dissolves some foam like materials as easily as warm water melts sugar.
 It hardens quickly when mixed when MEKP catalyst is added in the right amount by weight.